.png)

 East Village

-The decor features quirky taxidermy decor and wood paneling to create a cozy, low-key atmosphere.
-But don’t let the relaxed vibe fool you – the cocktails here are serious business.
-With a sprawling menu featuring page after page of innovative libations, you’ll be sure to find your new favorite.
+A hot dog joint might be the last place you’d expect to find a cooler-than-cool cocktail lounge, but that's exactly where you'll Please Don't Tell.
+This iconic speakeasy features quirky taxidermy decor and a wood-slatted ceiling to create a cozy, low-key atmosphere.
+But don’t let the relaxed vibe fool you—the cocktails here are serious business.
+With a sprawling menu featuring page after page of innovative libations, you’ll need to visit more than once to choose a favorite.

-Where: 113 St Marks Pl, New York, NY 10009
+Where: 113 St Marks Place, New York, NY 10009

 How to get in: Head down the stairs into Crif Dogs and find the phone booth.
-Pick up the red phone to reach the hostess – but make sure to only ring once!
+Pick up the red phone to reach the hostess, but make sure to ring only once!

 Peachy's